Staso Docs

 if result.action == "modify":

-Inside patch_anthropic / patch_openai, the integration applies the modification to the provider's tool-call object automatically — your agent loop sees the rewritten input transparently.
+In patched integrations, the rewrite is applied to the provider's tool-call object automatically — your agent loop sees the safer input transparently.

 escalate

-A human must approve the call before it can run.
-You have two options:
+A human must approve before the call runs.

 Fire-and-forget.
-Return immediately with result.escalation_id, surface it in your app, and let the human resolve it in the dashboard.
-Your code should treat escalate like block and not run the tool.
+Return immediately with result.escalation_id.
+Surface it in your app.
+Treat escalate like block for now and don't run the tool.

 Synchronous wait.
-Pass wait_for_escalation=True and Guard polls until the escalation is resolved, returning either allow (approved) or block (denied / timed out).
+Pass wait_for_escalation=True and Guard polls until the escalation resolves, returning allow (approved) or block (denied / timed out).

 result = st.guard(